-Thoroughly wash the celery and fennel, cut them in thin strips (julienne), place in a salad bowl and add the mozzarella which has been cut into strips about the size of the vegetables.
+Thoroughly wash the celery and fennel, cut them into thin strips (julienne), place in a salad bowl, and add the mozzarella which has been cut into strips about the size of the vegetables.

 Prepare the lemon dressing by slowly adding the lemon juice to the olive oil in a small bowl, add salt to taste, add to the salad and toss lightly.